 Once the math of the camera design is complete, the physical design and building can begin.
-The film and pinhole are placed in parallel to each other, the distance between them should be equal to the focal length.
-Utilizing a curved film plane allows the entire length of film to be exactly the correct and consistent distance from the pinhole, to ensure an even exposure for the best pinhole photography results.
+The film and pinhole are placed parallel to each other, and the distance between them should be equal to the focal length.
+Utilizing a curved film plane allows the entire length of the film to be exactly the correct and consistent distance from the pinhole to ensure an even exposure for the best pinhole photography results.

-The camera can be made from a pre-existing box or build one from scratch.
+You can make the camera from a pre-existing box or build one from scratch.
 You can use any material, even something silly like oranges, a potato, or LEGO bricks – as long as it doesn’t allow light leaks.
 I’d start with a wooden box though.
-You can use a metal rod with one end filed flat and a guitar knob can be used as a film advance handle.
-Two are required, one to loosen the supply spool and one to tighten the take-up spool.
+You can use a metal rod with one end filed flat and a guitar knob to create a film advance handle.
+You need two: one to loosen the supply spool and one to tighten the take-up spool.

-A shutter mechanism can be as simple as a piece of tape stuck over the pinhole, to a pivoting piece of wood.
-You can also build a more complex spring-actuated sliding shutter with shutter release cable thread.
-I built one which could be actuated by shutter release cable, and is held shut by a spring.
+A shutter mechanism can be as simple as a piece of tape stuck over the pinhole attached to a pivoting piece of wood.
+You can also build a more complex spring-actuated sliding shutter with a shutter release cable thread.
+I built one which could be actuated by shutter release cable, and a spring holds it shut.

-There needs to be a hole in the back of the camera to read the film frame numbers off of it.
+There needs to be a hole in the back of the box to read the film frame numbers off of it.
 Keep in mind that you should paint the inside of your pinhole camera black to absorb any stray light.

 The next value that can now be determined is the equivalent f-stop.
 The f-stop value is a relationship between the diameter of the pinhole and the distance to the film.
-This number is valuable for calculating the exposure time required when taking a picture.
+This number is valuable for calculating the exposure time required for taking a photo in pinhole photography.
 The formula is:

 f-stop = focal length / pinhole diameter